 How Do I Become a Certified Clinical Research Coordinator?

 A clinical research coordinator works under the direction of a principal investigator to manage the personnel, finance, and regulation aspects of medical research trials.
-If this work sounds exciting to you, you may want to become certified in the field by passing one of several certification exams.
-Read on to find out how to become certified.
-Schools offering Medical Laboratory Professions degrees can also be found in these popular choices.
+Read on to find out how to become certified and get more information on passing one of several certification exams..
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Education and Training

-Training in clinical research is offered at many colleges in certificate and associate's degree programs.
+Training in clinical research is offered at many colleges via certificate, associate's, and bachelor degree programs.
 These programs prepare you for entry-level positions in the field and for certification.
-Certificate programs include approximately four courses on research theory and skills.
-Associate's degree programs in clinical research include general education courses along with specialized clinical research classes and may also include an internship.
+Other jobs may require a master's degree.
+Associate's degree programs in clinical research include general education courses along with specialized clinical research classes and they may also include an internship.

 If you are a registered nurse, or if you have some medical experience or related education, a certificate program may suffice.
-If you have never taken any medical courses, a two-year associate's degree program will cover basic courses in medical terminology and documentation.
+If you have never taken any medical courses, both an associate's degree program and a certificate program will cover basic courses in medical and research terminology and intro-level coursework in clinical research.
 Some typical courses in a CRC educational program include:

 - Clinical research management